Tung oil with natural resin to add depth to your grain and instantly have an aged look.

 - Do not sand between coats of tung oil.
-This is an application technique for tung oil varnishes, not pure tung oil.
+This is an application technique for tung oil varnishes, not 100% tung oil.

-- Do not use Dark Tung Oil over oil-based sealers, stains, and finishes.
+- Do not use tung oil over oil-based sealers, stains, and finishes.

-- We recommend using a water-based stain to change the color of the wood before tung oil is applied (if the color other than that provided by tung oil is desired).
-For a lighter, all natural, tung oil finish check out our Pure Tung Oil and Half & Half products.
+- We recommend using a water-based stain to change the color of wood before tung oil is applied if a color other than that provided the tung oil is desired.
+For a darker, all-natural, tung oil finish check out our Dark Tung Oil and Dark Half products.